 View table here if you experience formatting issues.

-As you can see these stocks had an average of 26.4 hedge funds with bullish positions and the average amount invested in these stocks was $683 million.
-That figure was $992 million in FE’s case.
-New Oriental Education & Technology Group Inc. (NYSE:EDU) is the most popular stock in this table.
-On the other hand Canon Inc. (NYSE:CAJ) is the least popular one with only 9 bullish hedge fund positions.
-Compared to these stocks FirstEnergy Corp.
-(NYSE:FE) is more popular among hedge funds.
-Our overall hedge fund sentiment score for FE is 80.
+As you can see these stocks had an average of 28.4 hedge funds with bullish positions and the average amount invested in these stocks was $1096 million.
+That figure was $1480 million in FE’s case.
+PG&E Corporation (NYSE:PCG) is the most popular stock in this table.
+On the other hand SK Telecom Co., Ltd. (NYSE:SKM) is the least popular one with only 6 bullish hedge fund positions.
+FirstEnergy Corp.
+(NYSE:FE) is not the most popular stock in this group but hedge fund interest is still above average.
+Our overall hedge fund sentiment score for FE is 59.7.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 33% in 2020 through the end of August and still beat the market by 23.2 percentage points.
-Unfortunately FE wasn’t nearly as popular as these 10 stocks and hedge funds that were betting on FE were disappointed as the stock returned -25.3% since the end of the second quarter and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 10 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2020.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 28.6% in 2021 through November 30th and still beat the market by 5.6 percentage points.
+Hedge funds were also right about betting on FE as the stock returned 6.8% since the end of Q3 (through 11/30) and outperformed the market.
+Hedge funds were rewarded for their relative bullishness.

 Follow Firstenergy Corp (NYSE:FE)